Today's Articles

 His daughter Helen Jones Woods was a member of the band.
 Beginning in the 1930s, the school also sponsored baseball teams as part of the fund-raising efforts.
 Jones appeared on the This Is Your Life television show in the 1950s and, after telling his story, asked viewers to each send in $1 to support the school.
 This bid eventually raised $700,000, with which Jones began the school's endowment fund, reportedly at $7,000,000 in 1975.

-He received honorary doctorates from Clarke College, Cornell College, University of Dubuque, and Otterbein College.
+He received honorary doctorates from Clarke College, Cornell College, the University of Dubuque, and Otterbein College.
 He also earned an honorary Master of Arts from the Tuskegee Institute.
-He was recognized for his contributions to the education of Black children by the University of Iowa when college president Virgil Hancher named him one of the University's most outstanding alumni in 1954.
+In 1954, the University of Iowa recognized his contributions to the education of Black children when college president Virgil Hancher named him one of the University's most outstanding alumni.

 Jones also sat on boards for the Mississippi Federation of Colored Women's Clubs and the state executive committee for the Y.M.C.A.
 He was also the author of several books, including Up Through Difficulties, published in 1910; Piney Woods and Its Story, published in 1923; and The Bottom Rail, published in 1933.
 Jones spent his adult life supporting the educational advancement of rural Black students in the segregated South.
 Laurence C. Jones died on July 13, 1975.